Katie Holmes Reportedly Won’t Talk Tom Cruise For Shocking Cause: Suri, Religion Or Jamie Foxx Involved?

 “For years, she has wanted Jamie to be her husband and has wanted to give her daughter, Suri, a brother or sister — and now Jamie’s ready to give that all to her,” said the insider.
 “Now she feels like all their time spent hiding was well worth it.”

-Foxx has two daughters, 22-year-old Corinne and 7-year-old Annalise, from a previous relationship.
+Foxx has two daughters, 22-year-old Corinne and seven-year-old Annalise, from a previous relationship.

 [Featured Image by Win McNamee/Getty Images]